Ever wonder what to expect when your backyard gets demolished for a remodel?

 (Long story short, after completing our backyard project on our own design, hiring our own small contractor for 1/3 the cost the big company had quoted us, we were refunded the consult fee by that owner.
 So it all worked out in the end, but we were still just so shocked they were nationally famous and came up with nothing in addition to our ideas.)

 All that to say, we’re not professional landscape designers but apparently we can hang with them!?
-Check out our Design Services page if you’d like to get The Brain & The Brawn onto your project for a fraction of the cost of the big companies.
+Check out our Design Services page or our Plans & Guides page if you’d like to get The Brain & The Brawn onto your project for a fraction of the cost of the big companies.
 (Yep, I’m gonna plug ourselves and let you know that we genuinely save our clients money!
 We love to help—and to help you do it for non-ridiculous costs.)

 ➜ Our complete list of every single home project is viewable HERE.